NEWSLabNTU/adlink-coop-2021/zenoh_consensus/README.md

 ## Reliable Broadcast

+### Introduction

+This is an implementation for the algorithm Reliable Broadcast mentioned in [Byzantine Agreement with Unknown Participants and Failures](https://arxiv.org/abs/2102.10442).
+It is used as a component of transmission.

 ### Prerequisite

 Please check out chapter I to V of the paper: [Byzantine Agreement with Unknown Participants and Failures](https://arxiv.org/abs/2102.10442) for the theory of Reliable Broadcast.
 The implementation is based on the algorithm provided in the paper.

 ### Sample Code